publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schI/m__us_usc_t52_s20904.md

     (e) __Authorization of appropriations for Administrator__

-        In addition to the amounts authorized under subsection (a) of this section, there are authorized to be appropriated to the Administrator such sums as may be necessary to administer the programs under this subchapter.
+        In addition to the amounts authorized under subsection (a), there are authorized to be appropriated to the Administrator such sums as may be necessary to administer the programs under this subchapter.

 ([Pub.
 L. 107–252, title I, § 104][/us/pl/107/252/s104], Oct.
 29, 2002, [116 Stat.
 1672][/us/stat/116/1672].)

  __Codification__

-    Section was formerly classified to [section 15304 of Title 42][/us/usc/t42/s15304], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 15304 of Title 42][/us/usc/t42/s15304], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------